Join Here | Log In

 EBV Lifecycle: Sticking around forever?

-Epstein-Barr virus is a double-stranded DNA virus surrounded by a nucleocapsid and a lipid envelope.
-It primarily infects B cells, which are a type of white blood cell, and epithelial cells lining your throat, nose, stomach, and intestines.
+The Epstein-Barr virus is a double-stranded DNA virus surrounded by a nucleocapsid and a lipid envelope.
+It primarily infects B cells (a type of white blood cell) and epithelial cells that line your throat, nose, stomach, and intestines.

 Cell entry:

 In epithelial cells, neuropilin 1 (NRP1) is important in how the virus gains entry to the cell.
-When NRP1 is decreased, the infection is suppressed, and when NRP1 is increased, the infection is enhanced.
-For B cells, the virus enters through interaction with the CD21 or CD35 receptors on the surface of the cell, along with HLA class II receptor fusion.[ref]
+Decreased NRP1 suppresses infection, while increased NRP1 enhances it.
+For B cells, the virus enters through interaction with CD21 or CD35 receptors and HLA class II receptors on the cell surface.[ref]

 Lytic phase: